7 Ecommerce Marketing Pain Points (& How to Solve Them)

 7. Customer loyalty

-As an eCommerce brand, you don’t just want one-time buyers.
+As an ecommerce brand, you don’t just want one-time buyers.
 You want highly loyal repeat customers who are enthusiastic about your brand.
 With so many brands out there, loyalty is a coveted and difficult thing to come buy.
 But it’s so worth it when brands can make that happen.
 In fact, increasing customer retention rates by just 5 percent can increase profits by 25-95 percent!

 We recommend thinking of your brand as more than just an online store.
-Your eCommerce brand should serve as a place for customers to share their experiences with your brand and discover how other customers use and enjoy your products.
+Your ecommerce brand should serve as a place for customers to share their experiences with your brand and discover how other customers use and enjoy your products.

 Solution: